Friend-Based Ranking: Rankings using only friend-based comparisons

 \subsection{Comparison networks}

 As the necessity arguments in the proofs of Theorem \ref{theocomp} and \ref{theocomp2} show, self-comparisons cannot be used to extract information.
 In this section, we consider the following problem.
 Suppose that the planner discards self-comparisons.
 When is it possible to use all remaining local comparisons in the network?
-What is the maximal amount of information (in terms of the number of bilateral rankings) that the planner can extract from the community?

-To answer these questions, we first modify the type of individual $i$, $T_i$ by removing any comparison $t_{ij}^i$ which is not supported by a third individual, i.e., we let $t_{ij}^i = 0$ if there exists no $k \neq i,j$ such that $t^k_{ij} \neq 0$.
+To answer this question, we first modify the type of individual $i$, $T^i$ by removing any comparison $t_{ij}^i$ which is not supported by a third individual, i.e., we let $t_{ij}^i = 0$ if there exists no $k \neq i,j$ such that $t^k_{ij} \neq 0$.
 Second, we construct a {\em comparison network $h$} which captures all comparisons that can be obtained using friend-based comparisons.
 Formally, we let $h_{ij}=1$ if and only if there exists $k$ such that $g_{ik}g_{jk} = 1$.
 The network $h$ collects all pairs of individuals which can be compared by a third individual.
 It differs from the social network $g$ in two ways: (i) pairs of individuals which are linked in $g$ but do not have a common friend appear in $g$ but not in $h$, (ii) pairs of individuals which are not directly linked in $g$ but have a common friend appear in $h$ but not in $g$.
 Figure \ref{figcompnet} illustrates a social network $g$ and the corresponding comparison network $h$.

 The comparison network $h$ is the set of bilateral comparisons that the planner can guarantee by excluding self-comparisons.
 The planner complements the comparisons contained in $h$ by taking their transitive closure.